peeweek/DeployRunner/README.md

 Preqrequisites:
 - Clone this git repo or download a release
-- Install Python (on windows make sure you add it to path
+- Install Python (on windows make sure you add it to path)

 On Linux:
-= Use install_linux.sh script
+- Use install_linux.sh script
 - Run using run.sh script

 On Windows